OpenBonfire/bonfire/README.md

 Full implementation of Discord in Flutter.
 Uses [Firebridge](https://github.com/Bonfire-Development/firebridge) to communicate with Discord.

 # Developing
-Don't forget to run `dart run build_runner watch` before starting!
+Don't forget to run `dart run build_runner watch` before developing!
+This is required when using freezed and riverpod.

 # TODO (temp)
 Don't have a username / password in the authuser object